slayyden/cse-168-final-project/README.md

 we get samples distributed similarly to unshadowed light contribution even though there is no way to directly generate samples from a pdf that is proportional to unshadowed light contribution.

+With one candidate, ReSTIR is essentially the same as choosing a light uniformly randomly and choosing a point on it uniformly randomly.
+As a result, I will sometimes refer to this case as disabling ReSTIR, even though it still uses much of the ReSTIR code path.

 Preliminary result:

 <img width="249" alt="image" src="https://github.com/slayyden/cse-168-final-project/assets/26509702/8920ef1b-d148-4e02-b986-7cc2f2369f8f">